vdmpeniel/MindTeck_Store/README.txt

 A fictitious virtual books, training materials and gifts store

-***NOTE***
+***NOTES TO SPRING MVC BRANCH***
--Using Jersey and Hybernate at the same time produced an erroras soon as the dependencies ar added to the pom.xml
+-Using Jersey and Hybernate at the same time produced an error as soon as the dependencies are added to the pom.xml I haven't found a way to solve that.
+(I am adding the actual error later on)

 -So we changed strategies and are implementing "spring MVC" -The examples we have been using as guide seem to be outdated